RubenCUR/ArmorPaint-Blender-Materials-Latest-March-1st-CC0-Textures/README.md

 ## Getting Started

 Download the .zip and extract it anywhere on your computer.
-Use ArmoryPaint or Blender to open the .arm or .blend files respectively.
+Use ArmorPaint or Blender to open the .arm or .blend files respectively.

 ### Prerequisites

-ArmoryPaint 0.7+ or Blender 2.8+ needs to be installed on your computer to access the materials.
+ArmorPaint 0.7+ or Blender 2.8+ needs to be installed on your computer to access the materials.